ghc-proposals/ghc-proposals/proposals/0000-namespaces.rst

 4. In terms and types, namespace specifiers bind as tightly as function application.
    A namespace specifier describes the namespace for all names used in its scope.
    (This scope may contain multiple names if a ``(`` follows the namespace specifier.)
+   That is, a namespace specifier is parsed just like any other name in an expression;
+   the namespace selection is in effect in its "argument" when considering the namespace specifier as a function.
+It is a parse error to use a namespace specifier as an argument to another function, as in the type ``Wrong data Zero``; use ``Right (data Zero)`` instead.

+5. Namespace specifiers affect names in Template Haskell quotes.
+   Note that the ``module`` namespace specifier makes sense here, too.

-5. ``-Wcompat`` warns on uses of ``pattern`` and ``'`` as namespace specifiers.
+6. ``-Wcompat`` warns on uses of ``pattern`` and ``'`` as namespace specifiers.
+   ``-Wcompat`` also warns on uses of ``''`` to denote a type-level Template Haskell name quote.

-6. Two releases after this proposal is implemented, it becomes an error to use ``pattern`` as a namespace specifier in import/export lists.
+7. Two releases after this proposal is implemented, it becomes an error to use ``pattern`` as a namespace specifier in import/export lists.
+It similarly becomes an error to use ``''`` to quote a type-level name.
    (In contrast,
    the ``'`` syntax will not have a planned phase-out.)

-7. If this is accepted before the fixities `proposal`_ is implemented, then that proposal is to be amended to use ``data`` instead of ``value``.
+8. If this is accepted before the fixities `proposal`_ is implemented, then that proposal is to be amended to use ``data`` instead of ``value``.

-8. It is an error to use a name in a context that does not expect that kind of name.
+9. It is an error to use a name in a context that does not expect that kind of name.
    For example, the use of a type name in a term will be an error, and the use of a module name anywhere they cannot already be used is an error.

-9. Namespace specifiers are not allowed as the first lexeme at top-level.
+10. Namespace specifiers are not allowed as the first lexeme at top-level.

+11. ``ANN`` pragmas for modules may now mention the module name.
+Omitting the module name will become an error in two releases.

 Proposed Change Specification (2)
 ---------------------------------